insanity54/ld47/README.md

 If a **Word Card** is placed which completes a spell in the player's hand, the spell is immediately cast.
 The effect listed on the **Spell Card** is carried out.
 See [Casting Spells](#casting-spells) for complete information.

-Your character is only capable of casting spells listed in **Spell Cards** that you have in your **Hand**.
-Memorizing spells doesn't count!

-You can place **Word Cards** into your **Incantation Zone** before you know what spell you are going to cast.
-You don't even need a **Spell Card** in your hand to place down a **Word Card**.
-This can be used for many purposes such as minimizing the amount of turns required to cast a spell when you eventually get a hold of a spell card.
-Delivering words can also be an opportunity for bluffing, by leading an opponent to believe that you are casting a spell which you have no intention of completing.

 ### 4. Desist

 The end of your turn is declared, at which point it becomes the other player's turn.